processing/processing-sound-archive/README.md

-## Processing MethCla Interface
+## Processing Methcla Interface

-This is a processing interface and a collection of plugins for MethCla, a leight-weight, efficient sound engine for mobile devices [methcla](http://methc.la).
+This is a processing interface and a collection of plugins for [Methcla](http://methc.la), a leight-weight, efficient sound engine for mobile devices.
 For the moment this library is OSX + Linux only.

 ## Building the libMethClaInterface